Wisconsin State Law Library

 • Has influenced or attempted to influence another agent’s supervision of the individual.

-2. Sexual Contact or Sexual Intercourse: The defendant must have had sexual contact or sexual intercourse with the individual.
+2. Sexual Intercourse: The defendant must have had sexual intercourse with the individual.
 Sexual contact involves intentional touching of intimate parts, either directly or through clothing, for the purpose of sexual gratification, arousal, humiliation, or degradation.

 3. Victim’s Status: The victim must be an individual on probation, parole, or extended supervision.